-My areas of interest include transnational biopolitics, postcolonial criticisms, critical animal studies/posthumanisms, feminist science and technology studies, medical humanities, and performance and literary theories.
-My current research focuses on how assemblages of humans, other animals, and technologies mediate the power relations of sex/gender, race, disability, and species in a transnational context.
+My areas of interest include biopolitics, postcolonial critiques, posthumanisms, performance and literary theories, and feminist studies of science, technology, and medicine.
+My current research focuses on assemblages of humans, other animals, and technologies.
+I’m curious about how these assemblages mediate the relations of sex/gender, race, disability, and species in a transnational context, and what kinds of ethics and aesthetics might arise from there.

-I'm currently completing my book project Prosthetic Memories, examining the ethics of embodied memory in an age of transnational mobility and biotechnology by examining the diasporic tongue (as both language and organ), animal cloning, and human stem cell research across the United States and South Korea.
+I'm currently completing my book project Prosthetic Memories: Postcolonial Feminist Mnemonics in a Chimeracological World, examining the ethics of embodied memory in an age of transnational mobility and biotechnology by examining the diasporic tongue (as both language and organ), animal cloning, and human stem cell research across the United States and South Korea.

-My new research project examines the relationship between children with Autism Spectrum Disorder, the elderly with dementia, and smart technologies, such as AI and robots in South Korea.
-Fundamentally interdisciplinary, this project invites conversations among queer-feminist theories, postcolonial critiques, critical disability studies, and East Asian science and technology studies.
+My another research project concerns the relationship between children with Autism Spectrum Disorder, the elderly with dementia, and smart technologies, such as AI and robots in South Korea.
+Fundamentally interdisciplinary, this project invites conversations among queer-feminist theories, critical disability studies, and East Asian science and technology studies.

-- "'Warm Robots' for Children with Autism Spectrum Disorder?
-The Thermodynamics of Sociality, Humanity, and Techno-society in South Korea," under revision for resubmission
+- "'Warm Robots' for Children with Autism Spectrum Disorder?: The Thermodynamics of Sociality, Humanity, and Techno-society in South Korea," accepted pending minor revisions.
+(The final draft submitted, expected to be published in 2024 Spring issue of Catalyst: Feminism, Theory, and Technoscience).

 - "The Erotics of Singularity and the Biopolitics of Intimacy,” a special issue of Humanimalia: A Journal of Human/Animal Interface Studies, revised and resubmitted.